Prosecution rests in Trump hush money trial, after former fixer Cohen is grilled

 - Oops!Something went wrong.Please try again later.

 Former President Donald Trump appears in court during his trial for allegedly covering up hush money payments at Manhattan Criminal Court on May 20, 2024, in New York City.
 Trump faces 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
-Photo by Steven Hirsch-Pool/Getty Images.
+(Steven Hirsch-Pool/Getty Images)

 The Manhattan criminal trial, the first ever for a former president, now in its sixth week, was poised to reach closing arguments as early as Tuesday.
 But New York Justice Juan Merchan indicated Monday that proceedings would stretch beyond Memorial Day.